tachyonlabs/Processing-Sketch-Slideshow-Python-Script-for-Windows/README.md

-that would continuously cycle through and display all the Processing graphics and animations sketches in a sketchbook network folder, joining the Raspberry Pi Instagram [Slideshow](https://github.com/tachyonlabs/raspberry_pi_instagram_slideshow) and [Slide and Video Show](https://github.com/tachyonlabs/raspberry_pi_slide_and_video_show) installations I had previously done, in providing cool giant video displays for IFL open houses and other events, and making it easy for members to add their artworks to the slideshow by copying their sketches into the sketchbook.
+that would continuously cycle through and display all the Processing graphics and animations sketches in a sketchbook network folder, joining the Raspberry Pi Instagram [Slideshow](https://github.com/tachyonlabs/raspberry_pi_instagram_slideshow) and [Slide and Video Show](https://github.com/tachyonlabs/raspberry_pi_slide_and_video_show) installations I had previously done in providing cool giant video displays for IFL open houses and other events, and making it easy for members to add their artworks to the slideshow by copying their sketches into the sketchbook.

+BTW, I had never used/run Processing before this (though I had heard of it), and now I want to do at least one sketch of my own to copy into the IFL sketchbook next week, so I can have some art in the slideshow myself. :-)

 ## What you need to do to run the script